 In 2021, the Company completed an initial discovery drill program of 13,209 m in 35 drill holes.
-Assay results of all drill holes have been received.
-Results from the 2021 discovery drill program confirmed the broad silver-rich polymetallic mineralization near surface and intersected a wide zone of gold mineralization below it.
+Results from the 2021 discovery drill program confirmed broad silver-rich polymetallic mineralization near surface and intersected a wide zone of gold mineralization at depth.
 For details of the 2021 discovery drill program, please refer to the Company's news releases dated May 17, 2022, February 23, 2022, and February 10, 2022.